A lower bound on the stable 4-genus of knots: Introduction

 \end{manualproposition}

-As shown in \cite{RT}, the negative Pell equation $x^2 - (4n+1)y^2 = -1$ has a solution if and only if the continued fraction of $\sqrt{4n+1}$ has odd period length.
-This is the case, for example, if $4n+1 = p^k$, where $p$ is a prime such that $p \equiv 1 \mod (4)$ and $k \in \mathbb{N}$ is odd \cite{RT}.
+As shown by Rippon and Taylor in \cite{rtpell}, the negative Pell equation $x^2 - (4n+1)y^2 = -1$ has a solution if and only if the continued fraction of $\sqrt{4n+1}$ has odd period length.
+This is the case, for example, if $4n+1 = p^k$, where $p$ is a prime such that $p \equiv 1 \mod 4$ and $k \in \mathbb{N}$ is odd \cite{rtpell}.
 This yields the infinite family of twist knots whose stable $4$-genus is close to but not greater than $1/2$.

-\subsection{Smooth vs. Topological Setting}
+\subsection{Smooth vs.\ topological setting}

 We would like to make a short remark about the situation in the smooth setting.
-Since the smooth stable $4$-genus is always greater or equal than the topological stable $4$-genus, our result also applies in the smooth setting.
-When it comes to potential lower bounds obtained by smooth knot invariants such as the Rassmusen $s$- and $\tau$-invariant, or the Ozsávth-Stipsicz-Szabó $\Upsilon$-invariant, we face the same problem as with the Levine-Tristram signatures in the topological setting: all these invariants are additive under connected sum.
-In particular, no better lower bounds in the smooth (and topological) setting are known.
+Since the smooth stable $4$-genus is always greater than or equal to the topological stable $4$-genus, our result also applies in the smooth setting.
+When it comes to potential lower bounds obtained by smooth knot invariants such as the Rasmussen $s$- and $\tau$-invariant, or the Ozsváth-Stipsicz-Szabó $\Upsilon$-invariant, we face the same problem as with the Levine-Tristram signatures in the topological setting: all these invariants are additive under connected sum.
+In particular, no better lower bounds in the smooth setting are known.

-Regarding the results about twist knots, Corollary \ref{corexmain} still holds in the smooth setting.
-This is no longer true for Proposition \ref{propex}: the upper bound is obtained by using machinery that is exclusive to the topological setting and is therefore no longer valid.
-However, a result by Baader and Lewark \cite{BL} implies that the smooth stable $4$-genus of twist knots is strictly smaller than $1$, so we can still say that it is contained in the interval $[0, 1)$.
+Regarding the results about twist knots, \cref{corexmain} still holds in the smooth setting.
+This is no longer true for \cref{propex}: the upper bound is obtained by using machinery that is exclusive to the topological setting and is therefore no longer valid.
+However, a result by Baader and Lewark \cite{bls4g} implies that the smooth stable $4$-genus of twist knots is strictly smaller than $1$, so we can still say that it is contained in the interval $[0, 1)$.
 Since our lower bounds also hold in the smooth setting, we can further say that $K_0$, $K_1$ and $K_2$ are the only twist knots with smooth stable $4$-genus equal to zero.
 Other information is not known.
 In particular, we cannot tell whether the topological and smooth stable $4$-genus of twist knots coincide or not, except in the case of $K_0$, $K_1$ and $K_2$ where they are the same.
 This raises the following open question.